TechForUK/brexchat/content/help/reflect.md

 For example:

-> ‘So, you are worried that the NHS is falling appart?’
+> ‘So, you are worried that the NHS is under too much pressure?’